khanhlinh-jnf/Hashiwokakero/README.md

 ## Project Structure
 ```
 HASHIWOKAKERO/
 |── data/                               # Store data that related to logic and solving problem of each algorithms.
 │   ├── astar/
+│   │   ├── analysis-0X.txt             # Runtime and numerical results of A* algorithm with test number X.
+│   │   ├── cnf-0X.txt                  # Generated CNF data for A* problem solving with test number X.
+│   │   ├── dict_of_variables-0X.txt    # Maps variables to literal propositions for A* with test number X.
+│   │   ├── result-0X.txt               # Final edges connecting islands from A* result with test number X.
 │   ├── backtracking/
 │   ├── brute_force/
 │   ├── pySAT/
 ├── helper/
 │   ├── pycache/                        # Compiled Python cache files.
 │   ├── astar.py                        # Helper functions specific to the A* algorithm implementation.
 │   ├── backtracking.py                 # Helper functions specific to the backtracking algorithm implementation.
 │   ├── brute_force.py                  # Helper functions specific to the brute-force algorithm implementation.
-│   ├── convert_dnf_2_cnf.py        # Converts Disjunctive Normal Form (DNF) to Conjunctive Normal Form (CNF) for SAT solving.
+│   ├── convert_dnf_2_cnf.py            # Converts Disjunctive Normal Form (DNF) to Conjunctive Normal Form (CNF)
 │   ├── make_conditions.py              # Generates conditions or constraints for the Hashiwokakero puzzle.
 │   ├── pySAT.py                        # Helper functions for integrating PySAT with the project.
 │   ├── visualize_result.py             # Visualizes the results of the solving algorithms.
 ├── Input/
 ├── Output/
 ├── main.py                             # Entry point of the program.
 ├── README.md
 ├── requirement.txt                     # Dependencies for the project.
+├── demo_video.txt                      # Show Video's URL
 ```
 ---